Things You'll Need

 Cover any commercial logo that may be on the red long-sleeved spandex shirt with red fabric paint.
 Let the paint dry.

-Use painter's tape to outline the black areas of Deadpool's costume.
+Use painter's tape to outline the black areas of your DIY Deadpool costume.
 Outline the shoulders and upper arm so that the shirt looks like it has cap sleeves.

 Add painter's tape down the front of the shirt.
 Tape the center side sections to create a stacked diamond-shaped pattern down the center of the shirt.
 The diamond shapes will remain red.
 Everything outside the center of the shirt will be painted black.